-What should I do if I miss a dose of Luvox CR?If you miss a dose of Luvox CR, take it as soon as you remember.
-If it is almost time for your next scheduled dose, skip the dose you missed and return to your regular dosing schedule.
+If you miss a dose of Luvox CR, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and continue on your regular schedule.
 Do not take two doses of Luvox CR at the same time.